Wildlife Management Areas

 Loggy Bayou WMAs will have an open youth dove hunt the first Saturday of the Mourning Dove Season.
 Sandy Hollow WMA will have a youth dove hunt the first Saturday of the Mourning Dove Season.
 See Sandy Hollow WMA regulations for details.

 Select WMAs only.
 Contact the appropriate field office for details.
-Youth turkey seasons are offered on the following WMAs (reference individual WMA listings for dates): Big Lake and Bodcau.
+Youth turkey seasons are offered on the following WMAs (reference individual WMA listings for dates): Big Lake, Bodcau and J.C.
+Sonny Gilbert.

-Youth lottery hunts will be offered on the following WMAs (reference individual WMA listings for dates and status of hunt as a lottery or open, non-lottery hunt): Clear Creek, Fort Polk-Vernon, Grassy Lake, J.C.
-Sonny Gilbert, Pearl River, Peason Ridge, Pomme de Terre, Richard K. Yancey, Sherburne, Spring Bayou, Tunica Hills, and West Bay.
-Completed lottery applications must be returned no later than Feb.
+Youth lottery hunts will be offered on the following WMAs (reference individual WMA listings for dates and status of hunt as a lottery or open, non-lottery hunt): Clear Creek, Fort Polk-Vernon, Pearl River, Peason Ridge, Pomme de Terre, Richard K. Yancey, Sherburne, Spring Bayou, Tunica Hills, and West Bay.
+Online lottery applications must be returned no later than Feb.
 8 for all pre-application lottery turkey hunts.

 WMAs with youth lottery hunts are closed to all activities except turkey hunting by authorized youth hunt participants, shooting range use, and fishing on the day(s) of the youth hunt.
 Only one turkey is allowed to be taken during lottery hunts.